Northeast Area

 Coyote: Numbers are good in most of the district.
 Coyotes may respond to distress calls.
 Try calling in the early morning and late evening.

-HEPPNER DISTRICT (Heppner, Fossil, East Biggs, southern Columbia Basin)
+HEPPNER DISTRICT (Heppner, Fossil, East Biggs, Southern Columbia Basin)

 Cougar: Cougar are well-distributed in our forested areas.
 Calling with distress calls or cougar vocalizations can be effective.
 However, locating a fresh, naturally made kill has the best chance of success.

 Coyote: The population is healthy with good numbers of coyotes available for those who wish to pursue them.
-Watch wind direction to help prevent giving away your location.
+Watch wind directions to help prevent giving away your location.
 Calling with game distress calls can be very successful.

 UMATILLA DISTRICT (Walla Walla, Mt.
 Emily, Ukiah, eastern portion of Heppner, northern Columbia Basin)

-If you have questions about where to go hunting in Umatilla County, please call the Pendleton office at 541 276 2344.
+If you have questions about where to go hunting in Umatilla County, please call the Pendleton office at (541) 276 2344.

 Cougar: Well-distributed in forested areas of the Walla Walla, Mt.
 Emily, and Ukiah units.
 Hunters will have best success by finding a fresh naturally made kill and hunting near it, or by using predator calls.
 Some success has come from following tracks until the cougar is located.